 While Shrek 2 definitely has its moments of unnecessary and tiresome humor, the vast majority of the film really works, and it is a great spoofing of popular movies and culture.
-Maybe it just tickles my brain in the right places because I’ve become extremely annoyed with how formulaic Disney movies are becoming, but I think Shrek 2 is still a fantastic watch, and it is probably the best one in the entire series… though I’d have to watch the other ones before I’m sure, and I’m giving this movie a 7 out of 10.
+Maybe it just tickles my brain in the right places because I’ve become extremely annoyed with how formulaic Disney movies are becoming, but I think Shrek 2 is still a fantastic watch, and it is probably the best one in the entire series… though I’d have to watch the other ones before I’m sure.

 This Means War

 The family movie collection consists of 95% movies my wife owns.
 She recently told me to mark every movie of hers that I haven’t seen, and then she’d pick which ones we’d watch.
 As soon as I told her that I’ve never seen This Means War, she immediately turned it on.

 This Means War is a very interesting concept: two spies who are best friends who end up falling for the same woman, and they become extremely competitive over her.